chenhowa/pokemon-evolver/DOCS.md

 }
 ```
 ### DELETE /trainers/:trainer_id/pokemon
+This deletes all the pokemon from a trainer's list of pokemon, if the trainer exists.

 * If token is not valid, return 400 Bad Request
 * If token does not match trainer_id, return 403 Forbidden.
 * If :trainer_id does not refer to an existing trainer, return 404 Not Found